Michael Porter starting AAU basketball program in Columbia

-COLUMBIA – Former Mizzou player and Columbia native, Michal Porter Jr. announced he is creating his own AAU basketball team, MPJ Elite, in Columbia.
+COLUMBIA – Former Mizzou player and Columbia native, Michael Porter Jr. announced he is creating his own AAU basketball team, MPJ Elite, in Columbia.

 Porter, who moved to Columbia in fifth grade, says it was difficult to be on a good competitive basketball team without driving to St. Louis or Kansas City regularly.